How to Navigate The Venetian and Palazzo: Layout, Directions, and Tips

 Hotel Elevators

 Your room key tells you which tower you're in.
-Venetian towers (Bella, Rialto, Lido) are accessed from the south side of the casino.
-Palazzo tower elevators are on the north side.
-From the main Strip entrance, Venetian elevators are closer; Palazzo is a 5-7 minute walk across the casino floor.
+The Venetian North Tower and Venezia Tower are accessed from the south side of the casino.
+Palazzo Tower elevators are on the north side.
+From the main Strip entrance, the Venetian elevators are closer; Palazzo is a 5-7 minute walk across the casino floor.
 If you're in Palazzo and entered from the Strip, keep walking—don't take the first elevators you see.

 Restaurants